A hand holding a round shape with an IP location pin above it

 • By using social engineering attacks — hackers can gain your IP by impersonating someone you trust and getting you to reveal the address yourself.

-8 tips to protect your IP
+How to protect your IP address

 You’ve learned the risks and how someone can access your IP.
 Now, let me tell you how you can protect it.